Find Schools

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-Are There Job Opportunities for Heavy and Tractor-Trailer Truck Drivers?
+Job Outlook for Heavy and Tractor-Trailer Truck Drivers

-In the United States, there were 1,871,700 jobs for Heavy and Tractor-Trailer Truck Driver in 2016.
+There were about 1,871,700 jobs for Heavy and Tractor-Trailer Truck Driver in 2016 (in the United States).
 New jobs are being produced at a rate of 5.8% which is above the national average.
 The Bureau of Labor Statistics predicts 108,400 new jobs for Heavy and Tractor-Trailer Truck Driver by 2026.
-There will be an estimated 213,500 positions for Heavy & Tractor-Trailer Truck Driver per year.
+The BLS estimates 213,500 yearly job openings in this field.

 undefined